AnnaZemtsova/testTask/README.md

 Start project
 ------------------------------

-1. Run `ng serve` to start the project.
+1. Run `npm start` to start the project.
 The project will be available at `http://localhost:4200`

 ## Answers